Gifted and Talented Education (GATE)

 How does my child get screened for GATE identification?

-Students may be referred for screening by parents or teachers.
+Students in grades 2, and 4-6 may be referred for screening by parents or teachers.
 Parents are encouraged to discuss student potential for possible GATE identification with their child’s teacher.
 In order to be tested, parents must fill out the online referral by the first week back to school from winter break of each school year.

 What criteria qualify my child for GATE?